 - Storage – This will vary depending on what package you wish to install, number of tables, etc. I personally would recommend at least a 250GB drive, preferably an SSD drive (NVMe / M.2 or SATA III 2.5″)

-For the above, I wound up purchasing this PC: 2021 Newest DELL G5 Gaming Desktop PC.
-I have installed Steam, FX3 and the game-play experience (so far) has been excellent.
+For the above, I wound up purchasing this PC: 2021 Newest DELL G5 Gaming Desktop PC (larger capacity drive than the one I ordered).
+I have installed Steam, FX3 and the game-play experience has been excellent.
 The GPU is an NVIDIA GeForce GTX 1650 Super and compared to the previous PC I tried, has performed very well.
 Given that GPU’s are quite expensive at the present time, due to parts shortages, you may be able to find a better price elsewhere or at a later time.
 While I’m pleased with the performance of my purchase, I’m not pleased with the price I had to pay for it.
-Totally up to you what you decide to go with and I’m still in the early stages of this journey myself.
+Totally up to you what you decide to go with.

 The ALP does have an HDMI Input port on the top-left of the cabinet.
 This is great for playing PC-based pinball tables on the ALP with one drawback, the backglass won’t be able to display the scoreboard / artwork coming from the PC without a modification to the ALP.
 This modification is in the form of a board (or PCB/printed circuit board) called the VIBS Board (Video Input Backglass Switchboard).
 For more on the VIBS, including the official installation videos please see here.
 This is a modification that you, the end-user, would need to make to your ALP.
 While not difficult, not everyone will feel comfortable making this modification as it does involve:

 - Removing the back panel to the backglass.